 - Observed/Not Verified: Chinese Mystery Snail (2011), Rusty Crayfish (2010), Yellow Iris (2014).

 *Lake residents and sportsmen report that no curly leaf pondweed has ever been reported on Cedar Lake since the 1993 sighting.

-- View complete Cedar Lake regulations at DNR
+- View Cedar Lake fishing regulations on DNR website

 - Open All Year